Fahim199/BoxColorGame/README.md

 # BoxColorGame

-This is a Color game which made use of Bootstrap, js, html, and css.
+This is a Color-guess game which made use of Bootstrap, js, html, and css.